Traditions of Men

 John 14:6 Jesus saith unto him, I am the way, the truth, and the life: no man cometh unto the Father, but by me.

 Jesus is the only way to the Father, but who is going to the Father?
-This does not tell us that we must be a Christian to go to the Father.
-It only tells us that those who go to the Father, will go there because of Christ.
+This only tells us that those who go to the Father, will go there because of Christ.
 That could include atheists.

 John 3:16 For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.